termaxa/termaxa/SECURITY.md

 **It is not a sandbox, and not a defense against a malicious or adversarial agent.**

-Termaxa works by *cooperative interception*: it sees commands that flow through the Claude Code `PreToolUse` hook, or that you run via `termaxa run --`.
+Termaxa works by *cooperative interception*: it sees commands that flow through the Claude Code `PreToolUse` hook (or the Cursor `beforeShellExecution` hook), or that you run via `termaxa run --`.
 That covers the normal path an agent takes.
 It does **not** cover:

 - An agent (or process) that calls the real binary directly (`/usr/bin/git`), bypassing the hook.
 - Commands run through a language runtime, a subshell Termaxa didn't parse, or an execution path outside the harness.
+- **An agent's own native file/edit tools.** Observed in live testing: a Cursor agent, blocked on shell deletes, switched to its built-in file-delete tool and removed ~20 files that never passed through the shell hook — so Termaxa never saw them, gated them, or backed them up.
+Any agent tool that acts on the filesystem without going through a shell command is outside the gate.
 - Anything on a machine where the hook isn't installed.

 If your threat model includes an agent *actively trying to evade you*, you need OS-level isolation — containers, seccomp, VMs, restricted credentials.
 Termaxa is complementary to those, not a replacement. **Run both.** Termaxa is the windshield; a sandbox is the seatbelt.